This post may contain affiliate links. Please see our disclosure policy.

-Making your own all-natural foundation is easier than you think!
+Making your own all-natural DIY foundation is easier than you think!
 By making the switch, you will save time, money and cut down on harmful ingredients found in beauty products.

 Foundation can be made with just a few ingredients, most of which can be found right in your pantry.